API Security Protection

 X-Timestamp,X-Nonce,X-AccessKey, andX-Signatureto the request headers and send.

-- Verify timestamp: Check if it's within the validity period (e.g., ±5 minutes).
+- Verify Timestamp: Check if it is within the validity period (e.g., ±5 minutes).

-- Verify Nonce: Check if it already exists (prevent duplicate requests, can be combined with timestamp caching).
+- Verify Nonce: Check if it already exists (to prevent duplicate requests, can be cached with timestamps).

-SecretKeythroughAccessKey, regenerate signature using the same algorithm, compare withX-Signature. - Result processing: If all pass, execute request logic; otherwise return 401 Unauthorized or 403 Forbidden error.
+SecretKeyviaAccessKey, regenerate the signature using the same algorithm, and compare it withX-Signature. - Result Handling: If all verifications pass, execute the request logic; otherwise, return 401 Unauthorized or 403 Forbidden errors.

 | Function | Implementation Method |